Interactions and migration rescuing ecological diversity: Methods

 Eq. (\ref{eq: DMFTspace}) can also be interpreted as the Langevin equation associated with a Directed Percolation (DP) process, with the addition of a memory term (that is absent in the special case $\gamma=0$) and environmental noise.
 The effect of the static part of the environmental noise $z$ is to change the control parameter of the DP process, determining whether this is sub-critical or supercritical.

 Interestingly, whereas a system of few species interacting and diffusing on a network was established to boil down to a standard DP problem \cite{chen2016, janssen1997, mobilia2007, dobramysl2018, broadbent1957}, the case of {\it many} species is fundamentally different and belongs to a different class.
 Indeed, a system of {\it many} species is equivalent to a family of {\it many} DP processes, characterized by different values of static and fluctuating noises and coupled through the common self-consistently determined mean, correlation, and response functions.
 Understanding the behavior of this self-consistent DP problem is an open challenge.
 In this work, we study whether the DP transition can fundamentally change nature due to this self-consistent coupling.
 Even if the transition remained qualitatively DP-like (continuous and from an absorbing state to a fluctuating one) critical properties could change.
 In fact, although an environmental noise can be shown to be an irrelevant perturbation of the associated field theory \cite{hinrichsen2000}, within DMFT the environmental noise inherits the time dependence of the correlation function through the self-consistency.
-Hence it also becomes critical at criticality, possibly altering the critical behavior and leading to a new universality class.
+It can therefore develop long-range correlations in time at the critical point, possibly altering the critical behavior and leading to a new universality class.